dailymotion/oplog/README.md

 The agent exposes a `/status` endpoint over HTTP to show some statistics about the agent.
 A JSON object is returned with the following fields:

-* `events_received`: Total number of events recieved on the UDP interface
+* `events_received`: Total number of events received on the UDP interface
 * `events_ingested`: Total number of events ingested into MongoDB with success
 * `events_error`: Total number of events received on the UDP interface with an invalid format
 * `events_discarded`: Total number of events discarded because the queue was full